Tips to ensure your emails are delivered directly to your recipients’ inbox.

 Note: Verifying a domain isn't an option for free email providers like Gmail or Outlook.

 Verify your email

 Whether you use a custom email or a free email (such as Gmail or Outlook), we recommend verifying it.
 This tells us your email address is valid and you have access to it.
 Spam filters usually block emails that seem to come from invalid addresses.

-To verify your email, go to your Email Campaigns dashboard, click Settings, click Sender Profiles, then click Verify Email.
+To verify your email, go to your Email Campaigns dashboard, click Settings, click Sender Details, then click Verify Email.
 From there, you'll copy a code from an email we send to your address.
-For detailed steps, visit Creating sender profiles.
+For detailed steps, visit Setting up sender details.